ceidas/Modeling-and-Simulation-Project/README.md

 OS: Linux-Ubuntu & Windows 10

 Achievements: Successful implementation of all tasks.
 However the results of the numbers we took for unknown reason were not realistic according to official literature (probably the mesh file had a bug or less possible there was wrong convention with the values input and the mesh file that was used).

+*Rest files due to their large size, can not be uploaded to github